Omar Naber: Early life

 Naber was born on 7 July 1981 in Ljubljana, SR Slovenia, then still part of the Socialist Federal Republic of Yugoslavia.
 His father, Samir Naber originates from Jordan, and is a dentist by profession working in Ljubljana.
 His mother, Alenka Naber, is a Slovenian and works as a piano teacher.
 Like his parents, he was raised Christian.
-He finished high school diploma as a dental technician and even did six months internship, but soon realized that this is not what he really wants to do in his life.
-He is actively involved in music since the age of 16, when he joined Veter (Wind), a mixed choir of Ljubljana high schools.
-The main inspiration for him becoming a musician was because of Green Day.
+He finished high school diploma as a dental technician and even did six months internship, but soon realized that this was not what he wanted to do in his life.
+He has been actively involved in music since the age of 16, when he joined Veter (Wind), a mixed choir of Ljubljana high schools.
+The main inspiration for him wanting to become a musician was Green Day.

 Career

-1999–2001: Early years
+1999–2001: early years

-In 1999 he founded a rock band, with some member changes over the years, but the band is still playing today.
+In 1999, he founded a rock band, with some member changes over the years, but the band is still playing today.
 He had over 800 gigs with his band in total and another hundred at charity events.

-In 2001 he took second place at the local song contest ‘Kdo bo osvojil Triglav’ (who will come on the top of Triglav) and immediately signed a contract with Slovenian label Nika Records.
+In 2001, he took second place at the local song contest ‘Kdo bo osvojil Triglav’ (Who will conquer Triglav) and immediately signed a contract with Slovenian label Nika Records.

-After he signed a contract he performed as back vocalist for various Slovenian artists in studio sessions and live performances.
-He appeared in different albums for D.D.V., for Saša Vrtnar (‘Persona Non Grata’), for Rok'n'band (‘Elvis je živ’) etc.
+After he signed a contract, he performed as a backing vocalist for various Slovenian artists in studio sessions and live performances.
+He appeared on different albums for D.D.V., for Saša Vrtnar (‘Persona Non Grata’), for Rok'n'band (‘Elvis je živ’), etc.

-2004: Battle of the talents
+2004: Battle of talents

-In late 2004 Naber won Bitka talentov, the Slovenian version of the Battle of the talents and became nationwide recognized.
-This year he also recorded his first song and video "Vse kar si želiš" (Anything you want), released as single and on his Omar album next year.
+In late 2004, Naber won Bitka talentov, the Slovenian version of the Battle of the Talents and became nationally recognized.
+That year, he also recorded his first song and video "Vse kar si želiš" (Anything you want), released as a single on his Omar album the following year.

-2005: First Eurovision performance
+2005: first Eurovision performance

-As a winner of this battle, he performed and won at the EMA 2005 Slovenian national entry for Eurovision.
-He participated in the Eurovision Song Contest 2005 with song "Stop" (in Slovene), a song he had composed himself.
-He failed to qualify to the final however, finishing in 12th place with 69 points.
+As a winner of this battle, he performed and won at the EMA 2005, the Slovenian national selection for Eurovision.
+He participated in the Eurovision Song Contest 2005 with the song "Stop" (in Slovene), a song he had composed himself, along with Urša Vlašič.
+He failed to qualify to the final, however, finishing in 12th place with 69 points.

 His first album Omar was also released in 2005.
 He spent 2006 touring Slovenia, as well as internationally, and eventually went back to the studio to record his second album with his band Kareem.
 This second album, named Kareem, was released in 2007.

 In 2011, Naber was sentenced to serve seven months in prison for sexually assaulting a woman in a Ljubljana club.

-2014: Third album
+2014: third album

 In 2014, he first released his third album Na glavo in Slovenia, along with its English version No Helmet a couple of months later in England.

-2017: Second Eurovision performance
+2017: second Eurovision performance

-He won the latest national selection and became the second time the national representative for Slovenia in the Eurovision Song Contest 2017 with the song "On My Way".
-However again he failed to Qualify for the final finishing 17th (Second to last) with 36 points in the first semi-final.
+He won EMA 2017 and once again became the national representative for Slovenia in the Eurovision Song Contest 2017 with the song "On My Way".
+However, he also failed to qualify for the final, finishing 17th (second-last) with 36 points in the first semi-final.